 Program areas at FFB

 My retina tracker registry:the Foundation maintains a research database of people and families affected by rare inherited retinal degenerative diseases.
-The registry is designed to share de-identified information within The ird research and clinical communities about people with an inherited retinal disease to help accelerate The discovery of treatments and cures.
-During fiscal year 2023 approximately 3,344 additional members were added to The registry, bringing total registered individuals up to 25,160.
+The registry is designed to share de-identified information about people with an inherited retinal disease within The ird research and clinical communities to help accelerate The discovery of treatments and cures.
+During fiscal year 2024, approximately 10,000 additional members were added to The registry, bringing The total number of registered individuals to over 35,000.

-Public health education:during fiscal year 2023, through our chatlos Foundation public education program, The Foundation aimed to continue to provide education and support to people affected by retinal degenerative diseases.
-The Foundation also fields a team of professionals focused on educating ophthalmologists and optometrists on The latest advancements with The foundations resources and research on The inherited retinal disease space.
-To keep our constituents and professionals informed, The Foundation publishes extensive content via website and social media/email channels; distributes a newsletter online and in print; holds quarterly insights forum calls to inform The community about scientific progress.
-The content produced includes The latest developments in research and clinical trials, and personal stories from members of The Fighting Blindness community.
-Additionally, The Foundation holds continuing medical education courses twice a year, focused on providing timely content to eyecare professionals.
+Public health education:during fiscal year 2024, through our chatlos Foundation public education program, The Foundation aimed to continue to provide education and support to people affected by retinal degenerative diseases.
+The Foundation also fields a team of professionals focused on educating ophthalmologists and optometrists on The latest advancements with The Foundation's resources and research on The inherited retinal disease space.
+To keep our constituents and professionals informed, The Foundation publishes extensive content via The website and social media/email channels; distributes a newsletter online and in print; produces and shares educational podcasts with leading experts in The space; and holds quarterly insights forum calls to inform The community about scientific progress.
+The content produced includes The latest developments in research and clinical trials, as well as personal stories from members of The Fighting Blindness community.
+Additionally, The Foundation holds continuing medical education courses twice a year, focused on providing timely content to eye care professionals.
 Chapters bring The Foundation's message and mission to life.
-In fy23 The Foundation supported over 45 volunteer-led chapters in 23 states.
-The chapters held 80 in-person speaker presentations, socials, and other outreach activities, hosted 4 vision seminars, and co-hosted two virtual vision webinars with The Foundation with over 1,000 people in attendance for each webinar.
-This year, The chapters are hosting nearly 90 in-person speaker presentations and launching several new chapters in new states.
+In fy24, The Foundation supported over 47 volunteer-led chapters in 23 states and expanded out of The us by adding two new chapters in london, uk, and paris, france.
+Our chapters launched a new program, vision connection, an enriching and supportive gathering for The blind and low-vision community.
+Each session covers educational presentations, community engagement, fundraising, and interactive q&a sessions.